Last Updated April 17, 2021

 Benefits of Using Chopsticks, Especially if they are Reusable

-There are a lot of benefits to using chopsticks, including their ease of cleaning, single hand use, opportunity for learning about other foods and cultures, health, and coordination-enhancing ability.
+There are a lot of benefits to using wooden and other types of chopsticks, including their ease of cleaning, single hand use, opportunity for learning about other foods and cultures, health, and coordination-enhancing ability.

 Chopsticks are a lot easier to clean than regular utensils because there is only a small food contact surface.
-Even washing chopsticks by hands is relatively simple and quick because of their shape.
+Even washing chopsticks by hand is relatively simple and quick because of their shape, especially the flat type.

 • Single Hand Use